Medically Reviewed By: Aaron Horn, LMFT, MA

 What should I not tell my therapist?

 There's nothing that you shouldn't tell your therapist.
 When you go to talk therapy, you are there to talk about what's on your mind.
 People attend therapy and other forms of mental health treatment to talk about and get help for a wide range of concerns, including substance abuse or substance use disorder, bipolar disorder, personality disorders, depression eating disorders, and more.
 People may also attend therapy to talk about stress management, difficulty with interpersonal relationships with friends and family, romantic relationships, and more.
 Anything that is affecting your day to day life is something that you can talk about with a therapist.
 Your confidentiality is important to a therapist, and there are, in fact, laws in place to protect your privacy whether you see a therapist remotely or in person.
-A therapist will never relay anything you say in talk therapy outside of your therapy sessions unless there is the potential for you to harm yourself or someone else.
+A therapist will never relay anything you say in talk therapy outside of your therapy sessions.

 Are therapists worth it?